 Profile

 Wei Liu is Assistant Professor of English at Peking University, Beijing.
 He received his doctorate in English from University of Virginia in 2023.
-His research covers English-language literatures in the long twentieth century, with a particular focus on poetries from Anglo-America, the Caribbean, India, and Ireland.
-In addition, he has long-standing interests in modernism, world literature, postcolonial and ethnic studies, and critical theory.
+His research covers diverse topics in modern and contemporary English-language literatures, with a particular focus on poetries from the US, the UK, the Caribbean, India, and Ireland.
+In addition, he has long-standing interests in modernism, world literature, transnational and postcolonial studies, and critical theory.
 He has published articles on modernist and postcolonial poetics, and he is completing a book about ideas of the provincial in twentieth-century Anglophone poetry.

 Educational Experience